acmei/Guide-for-Transplants/README.md

   For example, a 500sqft.
 1bdr/1bath apartment in U-District would be approx.
   $1368.40 = Base Price of U-District (591) + (5 * 69.68) + (1 * 322) + (1 * 107)

-_Neighborhoods in Order from Most Expensive to Least Expensive_:
+#### Neighborhoods in Order from Most Expensive to Least Expensive:
 - Downtown
 - Belltown
 - Capitol Hill